Magic square and half-hypermultiplets in F-theory: Magic square and half-hypermultiplets in F-theory

-As we can see, the representations {\bf 56}, {\bf 32}, {\bf 20}, together with ${\bf 14}'$ and ${\bf 6}$, to which the half-hypermultiplets belong, are precisely the ones of quaternionic Kähler manifolds (or ``Wolf spaces'').
+As we can see, the representations {\bf 56}, {\bf 32}, {\bf 20}, together with ${\bf 14}'$ and ${\bf 6}$, to which the half-hypermultiplets belong, are precisely the ones of quaternionic K\"ahler manifolds (or ``Wolf spaces'').
 All but the last ${\bf 6}$ are obtained by taking the Lie groups of the extreme bottom and the third rows of the magic square as the groups of the numerator and denominator of the homogeneous space.
 The denominator groups also always come with an $SU(2)$ factor in contrast to the case of ordinary hypermultiplets, where the denominator group comprises not an $SU(2)$ but a $U(1)$ factor.
-In the latter case, the symmetric space is a homogeneous Kähler manifold \cite{FFamilyUnification}.
-In the M-theory Coulomb branch analysis of codimension-two or higher singularities \cite{BoxGraphs}, the Weyl-group invariant phases of this $SU(2)$ were shown to correspond to the resolutions yielding half-hypermultiplets. {\bf 6}, which partly becomes half-hypers in the $Sp(3)$ gauge group case, is also a Wolf space $Sp(4)/(Sp(3)\times SU(2))$, though it has no counterpart in the magic square.
+In the latter case, the symmetric space is a homogeneous K\"ahler manifold \cite{FFamilyUnification}.
+In the M-theory Coulomb branch analysis of codimension-two or higher singularities \cite{BoxGraphs}, the Weyl-group invariant phases of this $SU(2)$ were shown to correspond to the resolutions yielding half-hypermultiplets.

-In fact, as we will see in a moment, $F_4$ is {\em not} the group to which the gauge group $Sp(3)$ is ``enhanced'', that is, the intersection diagram of the extra exceptional fibers arising there is not that of $F_4$.
-Rather, half-hypermultiplets are supposed to appear in the non-split $I_6$ ($C_3=Sp(3)$) model at what has been a $E_6$ point in the split $I_6$ ($A_5=SU(6)$) case, where a {\bf 20} of $SU(6)$ decomposes into half-hypermultiplets in ${\bf 14}'\oplus{\bf 6}$ of $Sp(3)$. $F_4$ is merely the group that represents the relevant pseudo-real representation ($={\bf 14}'$) in terms of a homogeneous space.
-Likewise, though {\bf 6} corresponds to the Wolf space $Sp(4)/(Sp(3)\times SU(2))$, $Sp(4)$ is not the group to which $Sp(3)$ is enhanced there, either.